agentjsmith/se577/docs/ADRs/003_language.md

 Cost**, and **Extensibility**.

 ## Decision
-To meet all of these intersecting needs, we will write all system components in Rust.
+To meet all of these intersecting needs, we will write all core system components in Rust.

+Small utilities and services outside the critical path may use the Best Tool Available, in cases that Rust may not be suitable.

 ## Rationale